 - In an episode of 3rd Rock from the Sun, a coincidence involving this led to Mary mistakenly believing that Dick was really a wanted activist she knew during her hippie days in The Sixties:

-History is made by the individual, not by the masses.
-Mary:
+Dick: History is made by the individual, not by the masses.

-I mean, you've been rinsed and hung out to dry.
+Manny: I mean, you've been rinsed and hung out to dry.
 Think about it.
 Dig it, babe, that's what's happened.
 History is made by the individual, not by the masses.
-Mary:

 - The Big Bang Theory:

 Ramona: Didn't a great man once say, "Science demands nothing less than the fervent and unconditional dedication of our entire lives"?

 Sheldon: You heard her.
 How can I argue with me?